JetBrains/compose-multiplatform/examples/chat/README.md

 `./gradlew desktopApp:run`

-## Run JS in browser with WebAssembly Skia via Gradle
+## Run JS in browser

+> Note that this Web target is written using Kotlin/JS, not Kotlin/Wasm, and isn't officially supported

 `./gradlew jsApp:jsBrowserDevelopmentRun`